 Improving Access to Psychological Therapies Data Set

-Collects information about adults in contact with psychological therapy services.
+Collecting information about people in contact with adult psychological therapy services in England.

 Contents